Atlanta baggage handler charged with helping smuggle guns onto flight

-ATLANTA (Reuters) - A Delta Air Lines baggage handler has been charged with helping another man smuggle 18 handguns onto a flight from Atlanta to New York City, in a scheme that prosecutors said ran for years and also involved assault weapons.
+ATLANTA, Dec 23 (Reuters) - A Delta Air Lines baggage handler has been charged with helping another man smuggle 18 handguns onto a flight from Atlanta to New York City, according to a federal criminal complaint.

 Henry was arrested after arriving in New York, and federal agents took Harvey into custody at his Atlanta-area home on Dec.
 20, Federal Bureau of Investigation spokesman Stephen Emmett said on Tuesday.